coincharge-io/Wordpress-Lightning-Paywall/readme.txt

 - No login or registration required
 - No transmission of personal data (data protection) required
-- No lengthy subscription if you only want to read a single article
+- No lengthy subscription if you only want to read a single article, watch a video or download a file
 - Fast and easy payment via Bitcoin and Lightning

 Advantages for the publisher: